 Projects

-This page showcases recent research from individual members of the Centre, or larger collaborative research projects, that are representative of the aims and interests of CMT.
-See also our our ‘Gallery’ pages, and our page on the CMT’s current research themes.
+This page showcases recent research from individual members of the Centre, or larger collaborative research projects that are representative of the aims and interests of the CMT.
+See also our our ‘Gallery’ pages, and our page on CMT research themes.

 Collecting the Early Modern Book World